fourdigit/webrelease2-template-language-support/README.md

-# WebRelease Template Language Support
+# WebRelease2 Template Language Support

-VS Code extension providing language support for WebRelease template language with syntax highlighting, validation, and code completion.
+VS Code extension providing language support for WebRelease2 template language with syntax highlighting, validation, and code completion.

 **No external dependencies required** - Just install the extension and start using it!